junjiemars/nore/README.md

 # write your Makefile and then
 $ ./configure --has-<what>

-# or update Nore first then
+# or update Nore to date first, and then
 $ ./configure --update --has-<what>

 $ make